Margaret Charles Smith: Midwife career

-Margaret Charles Smith, also known as "Miss Margaret" was first introduced to midwifery around the young age of five year old.
-Smith had her first midwifery experience while assisting at the bedside during the birth of an infant of her future husband-to-be's cousin's wife.
-Smith caught the infant as the birth was taking place and before the midwife was able to make their arrival to the home.
-Smith became interested in midwifery in her teens but didn't begin training until her late thirties, with a local midwife named Ella Anderson.
+Also known as "Miss Margaret", Smith was first introduced to midwifery around the young age of five year old, while attending the bedside during the birth of an infant of her future husband's cousin's wife.
+Smith "caught" the infant as the birth took place before the midwife was able to arrive.
+Though she became interested in midwifery in her teens, she began training only in her late thirties, with a local midwife named Ella Anderson.
 In 1949, Greene County issued a permit for Smith to practice midwifery, making her one of the county's first official midwives.
 In that era, "granny midwives" (as lay African-American midwives like Smith were informally called) were crucial to the lives of Southern black women because most hospitals would not admit them as patients.
 Smith worked in three local clinics alongside medical doctors for twenty-eight years assisting in the transition to modern medicine and medical routines.
+Sometimes the mothers that Smith would provide midwifery services for could not afford to pay Smith anything for her services, or would pay in produce.
+The nominal price for birthing a baby when she began practicing midwifery was five dollars per birth attended.

 During her 35-year career, Smith delivered over 3000 babies to mothers who were often malnourished and in poor health.
-Despite this, she lost almost none of the babies and none of the mothers in childbirth.
-Margaret Charles Smith was able to successfully deliver twins, babies who were in the breeched position, and even premature babies.
-Sometimes the mothers that Smith would provide midwifery services for could not afford to pay Smith anything for her services.
-Other times the mothers that Smith would midwife for would pay in produce.
-At times, Smith was getting paid up to five to ten dollars per birth attended.
+Despite this, she lost very few babies and none of the mothers in childbirth.
 During the period in which she practiced (ca. 1945–ca. 1980), infant mortality among African-American women ranged from around 74 to around 22 per thousand babies born, levels that underline how remarkable her own record was.

-In 1976, Alabama outlawed traditional midwifery, but Smith was allowed to continue on for a while due to her experience.
+In 1976, Alabama outlawed traditional midwifery, but Smith was allowed to continue on for a while due to her record and experience.
 She received her last permit to practice midwifery in 1981.
-(The state later passed laws allowing nurse-midwives to practice in hospitals).
+The state later passed laws allowing nurse-midwives to practice in hospitals.

 In 1996, Smith cowrote a book about her life, Listen to Me Good: The Life Story of an Alabama Midwife.
 Her coauthor, Linda Janet Holmes, is a research scientist and board member of the National Black Women's Health Project.
-One reviewer wrote of this book that it transcended the genre of midwife memoirs by examining "the larger context of class and race relations in a state that was at the epicenter of the Civil Rights struggle."
-Published by Ohio State University Press, it won the press's Helen Hooven Santmyer Prize.
+In her review in the Bulletin of the History of Medicine, Charlotte G. Borst wrote that this book transcends the genre of midwife memoirs by examining "the larger context of class and race relations in a state that was at the epicenter of the Civil Rights struggle."
+Published by Ohio State University Press, it won the press's Helen Hooven Santmyer prize.